melatech/DirectoryApp/README.md

 # Virgin Money - Android technical assignment
 ## By Jason Calvert
-Virgin Money is a directory app which allows the staff to view their collegues </br>contact details and also see which rooms are currently occupied.</br>The Virgin Money App is a kotlin based Android Application which was built using the best practices and the latest technologies
+Virgin Money is a directory app which allows the staff to view their collegues </br>contact details and also see which rooms are currently occupied.</br>The Virgin Money App is a kotlin based Android Application which </br>was built using the best practices and the latest technologies
 </br>
 </br>